jdelaude/AEL-Model-ai-psychosis/README.md

 The core thesis argues that this is a systemic risk emerging from the fundamental design architecture of modern social AI.
 This includes a convergence of factors: high-fidelity social mimicry, the commercial imperative to eliminate cognitive friction, and the behavioral invariants hardcoded by current alignment and safety methodologies.

-This work serves to establish prior art for the AEL model and to seek academic collaboration for its formal publication.
+This work serves to establish prior art for the AEL model.

 ## The Blueprint